JUST THE FACTS

 - I get cranky when people spout their opinion and have done practically zero research to solidify their thoughts.
 If you’re going to own your opinion, you need to back it up.

-- I’m a democrat, but mainly by default because I’m not an enthusiastic party member.
+- I’m a registered Democrat, but mainly by default because I’m not an enthusiastic party member.

 - I lack patience.
 I wish I could do something about it but it’s part of my genetic make-up that simply can’t be corrected.

 - I’m not very feminine or lady-like.
 I recognize that I am a woman, but I’m not wrapped up in all the accoutrements that come with being a woman, though at times I can be vain about my hair and get worked up about facial blemishes.

 - I enjoy writing, editing and research a lot.
 I’m the type of person who wordsmiths and does grammar checks on everything.
 I contact websites when I spot errors.
 I once went in a store to let them know that their sign was incorrect because they used a noun instead of a verb.
 I am a strong believer in clarity.
 I do not like fuzzy information.

-- The NFL is my favorite professional sport to watch.
-I start suffering NFL withdrawal symptoms usually after the wild-card games.
+- The NFL used to be my favorite professional sport to watch.
+I would start suffering NFL withdrawal symptoms usually after the wild-card games.
+Nowadays, I’m no longer a fan, basically an irregular and subdued viewer due to cynicism in regards to how the league and most of its fans treat its athletes, especially those who are African-American.

 - I laugh at high-brow and low-brow humor; my weakness is really stupid puns & jokes.